-The Germany international has not scored in his last eight Premier League matches, and has failed to record an assist since December.
+The Germany international has not scored in his last eight Premier League matches and failed to record an assist since December.

-"Van Persie is a great player," the Frenchman continued.
+"Van Persie is a great player," the Gunners boss continued.
 "It's down to how well we defend against him tomorrow.

-Wenger also confirmed that Arsenal have no new injury problems to contend with after Saturday's match, while Yaya Sanogo is back to full fitness and available to face United.
+Meanwhile, Wenger confirmed that Arsenal has no new injury problems to contend with after Saturday's defeat at Anfield, while Yaya Sanogo is back to full fitness and available to face United.